Mobile Vendors (Food Trucks)

-The City of Loveland’s Clerk’s Office issues licenses for food vendors – carts, trucks, vans, etc. – that operate on public property within the city limits.
+The City of Loveland’s Clerk’s Office issues licenses for mobile vendors – carts, trucks, vans, etc. – that operate on public property within the city limits.
 As part of the licensing process, the LFRA Community Safety Division reviews plans for the food vendors and then inspects the facility.

 For licensing information, contact the City Clerk’s Office at (970) 962-2000.